caithmac/upsc-digitalgarden/src/site/notes/UPSC/Plato.md

 - Further explained that what we sense or know through sensory organ is just reflection of ideas or true reality, it is not real.
 - Idea is essence of everything which remain constant, permanent and never gets destroyed.
 Thus it is true reality.
 - The physical world which we experience is a temporary image of idea, physical manifestation of idea are true thing.
 There is difference b/w knowing and knowledge.
 In physical world we know, we organize facts and information not knowledge.
-- Plato expresed his philosphoy by [[UPSC/Allegory of the Cave|Allegory of the Cave]]; in this example people mistikanely understand shadow as reality.
+- Plato expressed his philosophy by [[UPSC/Allegory of the Cave|Allegory of the Cave]]; in this example people mistakenly understand shadow as reality.
 Similar phenomena which happens in real life.
-- This understanding that phsycial world is temprory and realm of ideas is permanent is crucial for ruling class.
+- This understanding that physical world is temporary and realm of ideas is permanent is crucial for ruling class.
-- Rulers must uncderstand that power, wealth, glory are temprory.
+- Rulers must understand that power, wealth, glory are temporary.
 - **Virtue and integrity are permanent**